 *included at six & 12 months

 At six and 12 months, all women were asked about the timing and type of postnatal weight support they had accessed to assess potential contamination, and inform future decisions about timing of commencement of the intervention offer.
 An integral mixed-methods process evaluation examined the acceptability of the intervention and study procedures.
 These findings are reported separately.

+Patient and public involvement

+A group of four local women who had experienced previous pregnancies with BMIs of ≥25kg/m2were convened at study development to advise the team on approaches to recruitment, intervention and outcomes most likely to be of importance to postnatal women.
+This group met regularly throughout the study period.
+VB co-ordinated the PPI group on behalf of the SWAN trial team.

 Data collection